icsmw/brec/README.md

 | `PacketHeader` | 29 bytes | 1 |
 | `Block`        | ---    | 0 to 255 |
 | `Payload`      | ---    | 0 or 1 |

+# Ensuring `brec` Stability

+The stability of `brec` is ensured through two levels of testing.

+## Functional Testing

+To test reading, writing, parsing, filtering, and other functions, `brec` uses `proptest` to generate **random values** for predefined (structurally consistent) blocks and payloads.
+Blocks and payloads are tested **both separately and in combination** as part of packet testing.

+Packets are constructed with **randomly generated blocks and payloads**.
+Additionally, the ability of `brec` tools to **reliably read and write randomly generated blocks** is also tested, specifically focusing on `Storage<S: std::io::Read + std::io::Write + std::io::Seek>` and `PacketBufReader`.

+In total, **over 20 GB of test data** is generated for this type of testing.

+## Macro Testing

+To validate the behavior of the `block` and `payload` macros, `brec` also uses `proptest`, but this time it **not only generates random data but also randomly constructs block and payload structures**.

+Each randomly generated set of structures is saved as a separate crate.
+After generating these test cases, each one is **compiled and executed** to ensure stability.
+Specifically, all randomly generated packets **must be successfully encoded and subsequently decoded without errors**.